Cincinnati United Soccer Club is proud to serve the different communities that come together to make one club.

 • Do you have options for a trapped 8th grader?

-We typically offer a fall 8th grade team for those players who haven't started High School yet but who don't have a conventional Birth Year program available.
+We typically offer a fall 8th grade team for those players who haven't started High School yet but who don't have a conventional birth year program available.
 We tend to form teams from all of our communities, including CUP, in order to facilitate the best environment possible.
 If you do not see a viable option in PlayMetrics then please use our Contact Us page to reach out to a staff member.

 • Are there other options outside of Juniors or joining a team?